Evangelin-Ruth/Saturday-ass/README.md

 }
 ```

-## Write a Java program to check if a particular element exists in a linked list
+## 3.Write a Java program to check if a particular element exists in a linked list
 ```
 import java.util.LinkedList;
 public class Ques3 {